netme/tornado-management-command/article.rst

     scripts.py

-Each command is stored inside `commands` module. `commands` module also contains the base class for each command - `BaseCommand`:
+Each command is stored inside the `commands` module.
+The `commands` module also contains the base class for each command - `BaseCommand`:

 ::